 The process of issuing driving licences and vehicle fitness permits is critical because its proper regulation and control greatly influence the quality of vehicles and the behaviour of drivers on the roads.

-This is why corruption law enforcement officers involved in this process is considered an indirect contributing factor to road traffic accidents.
+This is why corruption by law enforcement officers involved in this process is considered an indirect contributing factor to road traffic accidents.

 That’s why we say CORRPTION is more powerful than a gun shot.
-A gunshot kills one person but corruption an officer issuing fitness permit can kill the whole bus lot.
+A gunshot kills one person but corruption by an officer issuing fitness permit can kill the whole bus lot.

 As indicated above, individual driver behaviour is key to preventing the carnage on our roads.

 Most drivers carelessly violate set rules thereby putting their own, motorists’ and other road users’ lives in danger.

 It is also true that economic stress as drivers try to make ends meet and people selling merchandise along roads tend to make them neglect road safety precautions.